Newborn screening tests for your baby

 When one child in a family has an inherited health condition, the chance of a brother or sister having the same condition is higher than if no child in the family has the condition.

 If you have a child with a health condition and you want to have another baby, talk to your health care provider or a genetic counselor.
-A genetic counselor is a person who is trained to know about genetics, birth defects and other medical problems that run in families.
+A genetic counselor is a person who is trained to help you understand about genes, birth defects and other medical conditions that run in families, and how they can affect your health and your baby’s health.

 Sometimes hearing loss is not inherited.
 For example, it can be caused by an infection during pregnancy.
 In this case, it usually doesn’t happen in another pregnancy.